crane-cloud/backend/.github/pull_request_template.md

 ## How Can This Be Tested?

 Please describe the tests that you ran to verify your changes.
 Provide instructions so we can reproduce.
 Please also list any relevant details for your test scenario/configuration

-## Checklist:

-- [ ] My code follows the style guidelines of this project
-- [ ] I have performed a self-review of my own code
-- [ ] I have commented my code, particularly in hard-to-understand areas
-- [ ] My changes generate no new warnings
-- [ ] Any dependent changes have been merged and published in downstream modules